AltarisV/TRAIL-PDF/README.md

-# VisionScribe
+# TRAIL
+Transformative-Reading-Accessibility-Integration-Layer
 A PDF to Alt-Text Generator.

 ## Description
-VisionScribe is a web application that converts PDF files into images, sends them to the GPT-4 Vision Model, and generates alternative text for each image.
+TRAIL is a web application that converts PDF files into images, sends them to the GPT-4 Vision Model, and generates alternative text for each image.
 The resulting text is provided as a downloadable HTML file, enhanced with tags for screen reader accessibility.

 ## Getting Started